 On the surface, the main personal finance lesson from this year is that each of us must find ways to insulate ourselves from individual financial shocks and general recessions.
 While we might not always know when exactly a downturn is coming or what will set it off, recent trends have shown that we can expect downturns to occur every 10 years or so.

 What does “proper” insulation look like?
 Ideally, it would mean saving a year’s worth of expenses (instead of six months’ worth) in an emergency fund.
-Commonly told advice to get to that level of savings includes: resisting corporate advertisements designed to get us to part with our hard-earned money, looking for a new full-time job, negotiating better pay at your current job, monetizing a hobby, or getting a second or even third job.
+Commonly told advice to get to that level of savings includes: resisting corporate advertisements designed to get us to part with our hard-earned money, looking for a new full-time job, negotiating better pay at your current job, monetising a hobby, or getting a second or even third job.
 While this kind of advice is easier said than done, and isn’t desirable (or even possible) for everyone, it can still be useful as a guideline for pinpointing how you could better approach personal finance.

-But, the real lesson of 2020 is recognizing that personal financial struggles cannot be seen in purely individual terms.
+But, the real lesson of 2020 is recognising that personal financial struggles cannot be seen in purely individual terms.
 In that sense, 2020 might be the year nobody wanted, but everyone needed.
-I don’t mean to sound flip or insensitive to the reality of what COVID caused, from deaths to illness to economic devastation.
+I don’t mean to sound flippant or insensitive to the reality of what COVID caused, from deaths to illness to economic devastation.
 What I mean, though, is that this crisis forced us to see common things in an uncommon way, and a new perspective can lead to new ideas.
 And new ideas are what precede concrete changes.

-This year showed us what happens when tens of millions of Americans lose their jobs and many others are forced to choose between earning money and risking their health.
+This year showed us what happens when tens of millions of people lose their jobs and many others are forced to choose between earning money and risking their health.
 This is the year when we saw more clearly what the lack of a strong social safety net really does to a society.
 This is the year when we saw what happens when folks are evicted during a global pandemic.
 This is the year our healthcare system was stress-tested during a global health crisis.
 This year we had the opportunity to face the darkest corners of our history — and our present — despite how terrifying that may be.
-Through these realizations, we have had the opportunity to find out what’s needed for redemption.
+Through these realisations, we have had the opportunity to find out what’s needed for redemption.

 Despite how dire things may seem, I feel hopeful given the small changes I have witnessed.
-Throughout the year I’ve seen a change in the candor expressed by many financial experts.
+Throughout the year I’ve seen a change in the candour expressed by many financial experts.
 I’ve seen them struggle with having to reconcile the idea of personal responsibility in the face of a pandemic.
 Perspectives have shifted from the dogmatic, morally soaked views that hard work, hustle, and willpower are the harbingers of financial success, to acknowledging how factors like race and class inequality install barriers to supposed economic opportunity for all.

 Even before the pandemic, these realities had reached a crisis point.
-Andrew Yang ran as a Democratic in the 2020 presidential primaries on the platform that people deserve a universal basic income.
+Andrew Yang ran as a Democratic in the 2020 US presidential primaries on the platform that people deserve a universal basic income.
 As a primary candidate, Elizabeth Warren made the case for canceling student loans.
 Yang and Warren both ran on radical ideas, and while it’s unlikely that these progressive policies will be adopted in 2021, their introduction into the mainstream discourse is an important step toward a more equitable society.
 So as dire as the situation might feel right now, I do feel hopeful for the future.

 Let me be clear: Personal responsibility plays an important role in our lives.
 But it cannot account for the entirety of an outcome.
 In the same way that we have a personal responsibility to wear a mask and stay at home as much as we can right now, that alone isn’t an answer to successfully defeating this virus.
-Governments have to work in concert with public health organizations and private companies to develop a COVID-19 response program.
-Our individual efforts matter and it’s important to recognize that, but it’s not all that matters.
+Governments have to work in concert with public health organisations and private companies to develop a COVID-19 response program.
+Our individual efforts matter and it’s important to recognise that, but it’s not all that matters.

 That being said, I think one of the most important things you can do right now is to let the crisis reveal to you what you need to change in your life, financially and otherwise.
 This time is a gift and an opportunity to look at the places in your life where your actions aren’t in line with your values and to come up with ways you can change that.
 It’s a time to reflect and to let your feelings be sign posts that guide you.
 What is your financial worry a sign post for?
 Is it simply an indication that you need to take your financial life more seriously so you can feel better the next time there is an economic downturn?
 Do you need to find tools to help you distance yourself from identifying too deeply with your feelings of worry?
 Or, are those normal feelings in response to an overwhelming amount of uncertainty?